webplatform/docs/concepts/programming/javascript/objects/index.md

  myCar.model = "Mustang";
  myCar.year = 1969;

 Above we have used the key word <code>new</code> to create a new object named <code>myCar</code>.
+Then, using dot-notation, we added three properties to <code>myCar</code> and assigned them values.
 In addition to using dot-notation to access and set object property values, we may also use bracket-notation.
 So, for example, you could access the properties of the <code>myCar</code> object as follows:

  myCar["make"] = "Ford";
  myCar["model"] = "Mustang";